davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 - [university-ddl.sql](university-ddl.sql)
 - [university-populate.sql](university-populate.sql)

-#### Raw Enrollment Data
+#### Populate your Database!

 Start by downloading the two `.sql` files and reading them into your SQLite3 database.
 To do this, you can create a new database in DB Browser, and then paste them into the SQL Execution console.
 The `university-ddl.sql` file contains the schema definition, so load that first.
 Next, paste in the ``university-populate.sql` file contents.
-After you input the "populate" file, your database should be loaded with the enrollment data from the previous homework.
+Your database should now be loaded with the correct schema and enrollment data from the previous homework.
+Let's get to work.

+#### Writing SQL Queries

 Create a file named `YourLastName_HW4.sql` and store all your queries in the following format:

 ```sql
 -- Q0: This is just an example showing the format I expect.